amratef22/ethstorage-trusted-setup-ceremony/README.md

 ---

 ## Install Ceremony
-Step 1.
-Create a directory in your home folder to run the ceremony from.
+### Step 1.
+Create a directory in your home folder to run the ceremony from:
 ```
 mkdir ~/trusted-setup-tmp && cd ~/trusted-setup-tmp
 ```

-Step 2: Install CLI
+### Step 2: Install CLI:
 ```
 npm install -g @p0tion/phase2cli
 ```

-Step 3: Authenticate with GitHub
+### Step 3: Authenticate with GitHub:
-To contribute to the ceremony, you’ll need a legit GitHub account as explained [here](###gitHub-account).
-Run this command in your terminal.
+To contribute to the ceremony, you’ll need a legit GitHub account as explained [here](#gitHub-account)

+Run this command in your terminal:
 ```
 phase2cli auth
 ```